MDario123/mbas/README.md

 - Each line represents a step.
 - Each line contains 2 integer values separated by whitespace.
 Representing the start and end sample indices to be played.
-- Lines starting with `#` are comments and should be ignored.
+- Lines starting with `#` are comments and will be ignored.
 - Blank lines should also be ignored.

 ## Behaviour